KRLD-FM: Texas Rangers

+Dallas Mavericks

+Starting with the 2026–27 NBA season, the Dallas Mavericks NBA games will be airing on this station.
+Chuck Cooperstein will be the play-by-play announcer as well as host of "Inside the Mavs".
+KRLD-FM will also feature other programming related to the team such as “Mavs Basketball Hour”, “Mavs Beyond the Court”, and “Mavs Insider Access”.

 History of call letters

 The call letters KRLD-FM were originally assigned to a Dallas station that began broadcasting March 21, 1948.
 As only the third FM station in Dallas, it broadcast on 92.5 MHz with 50 kW power.
 The licensee was KRLD Radio Corporation, which also owned 1080 KRLD.
-The call letters were retired in 1972, when the station became KAFM (and today is KZPS).
-CBS Radio took the KRLD-FM call sign for 105.3 in 2008.